brest-computer-club/knowledge/README.md

 - [x] handle relative links between "articles"
 - [x] handle local and distant images
 - [x] use a random port to avoid conflicts
-- [x] use async instead of spawning threads on iterations

 ## TODO
-- [ ] cleanup back
+- [ ] update on file change
 - [ ] add circle-ci
 - [ ] more complex tag combination search
+- [ ] handle local svg

 ## Develop

+a nix-shell is available at the root of this folder

 ### front

-start the backend with the flag `-p 8080`
+start the backend with the flag `-d`, then

 ```
 make front-serve